smokingpun/smokingpun.github.io/_posts/2018-09-21-Content-strategy-for-saas.md

 * How will you make my life better?
 * Say I trust you a bit – what now?

-A storytelling approach to content can be useful but not if you get carried away and start rambling.
-Give your customers the information they specifically need when they need it.
+<h4>Keep a note of what content converted you</h4>

+Try and keep track of what it was that made you buy a product or service.

+Did the content hit a nerve?
+How did it do this?

+Did you have a go with the product and quickly find value, meaning you were happy to pay up?

+Even if you didn't end up buying something (because you really didn't need it), you can add content to your scrapbook that you think is doing a great job.

+Then when you need to create or revise your own content, you'll have some best practice examples to inspire you.

+I use [Evernote](https://evernote.com/) to collect content that has impressed me.

-<h4>How much content do you need?</h4>
+<h2>How much content do you need?</h2>

-If your product doesn't cost much you can tell a short story – over a page or so – and probably still convert very well.
-Particularly if you offer a free trial so people don't need to give you money up front.
+If your product doesn't cost much you can tell a short story – over a page or so – and probably still convert well, particularly if you offer a free trial so people don't need to give you money up front.

-However, if your product costs a lot you need to tell a more complex story over quite a lot of content, with room for diversions when your more cautious or less informed customers need more information.
+However, if your product costs a lot you need to tell a more complex story over a lot of content, with room for diversions when your cautious or less informed customers need more information.

 ![](/images/pure-latitude.png)